 - 1 cup freshly grated Parmigiano-Reggiano cheese

-- Make the soffritto.
-Combine pancetta, onion, celery, and carrot in sauté pan with butter and cook over medium heat until onion turns pale gold.
+- Add pancetta, onion, celery, and carrot to a sauté pan with butter.
+Cook over medium heat until onion turns pale gold.
+This is the soffritto.

-- Add the beef, pork, sausage to the soffritto, and increase the heat to high; cook until browned.
-Sprinkle with the clove, cinnamon, and pepper.
+- Add the beef, pork, sausage to the soffritto.
+Increase the heat to high and cook until browned.
+Sprinkle the mixture with the clove, cinnamon, and pepper.

-- Stir in tomatoes, bring to a simmer and reduce the heat to medium.
-Cook over medium heat for 15 minutes.
-If you are using whole canned tomatoes, break them up as you add them to the sauce.
+- Stir tomatoes into the saute pan, bring it to a simmer and then reduce the heat to medium.
+Cook for 15 minutes.

-- Add milk and season with sea salt.
-Then turn down the heat and let simmer for 2 and 1/2 hours.
-Stir at least every 20 minutes.
-Whenever the sauce simmers down to the point that it is sticking to the bottom of the pan, just add 1/4 cup of water and scrape up the browned bits from the bottom and continue to cook.
+- Add milk to the mixture, and season with sea salt.
+Turn down the heat to low and simmer for 2 and 1/2 hours.
+Stir a little every 20 minutes.
+You can add 1/4 cup of water to the mixture everytime the sauce becomes dry and sticky to the bottom.
+With the added water, scrape up the browned bits from the bottom and continue to cook.

-- Slowly add half the hot milk to your butter and flour mixture.
-During this process stir constantly.
+- Stir constantly while slowly add half the hot milk to your butter and flour mixture.

-- Season with some sea salt, and continue stirring until the right consistency has developed.
-If any lumps form, beat them out rapidly with a whisk until they dissolve.
+- Season with some sea salt, and continue stirring.
+If any lumps form, use a whisk and rapidly break them up.
 Remove from heat.

-- Preheat oven to 375°F. Cook the lasagna according to instructions.
+- Preheat oven to 375°F. Cook the lasagna according to box instructions.
 About 8 minutes in 6 quarts of boiling salted water.
 Drain, rinse with cold water.
-Lay the individual lasagna noodles out on kitchen towels, not touching, so they do not stick together while you layer the casserole.
+Lay the individual lasagna noodles out on kitchen towels or parchment paper, not touching, so they do not stick together while you layer the casserole.

 - Spread a little olive oil around the inside of a 13×9-inch baking pan.
 Make sure your baking pan is non-reactive – pyrex or stainless steel.
-Do not use an aluminum pan as it will react with the acidity of the sauce and ruin the flavor.
 Put a layer of lasagna noodles down first.
 Layer on a third of the bolognese sauce, then a third of the bechamel sauce.
 Sprinkle with grated Parmesan.
 Repeat two more times.
 Top with a final layer of noodles and sprinkle with grated Parmesan.

 - Tent the casserole with aluminum foil.
-Put lasagna into the middle rack of a pre-heated 375°F oven.
+Put lasagna into the middle rack of the oven.
 Bake for 20-30 minutes, until the top begins to get lightly browned.
 Remove from oven and let cool 5-10 minutes before serving.